Looking for the Best Sleep Specialist in Connecticut?

 Sleep is essential to your overall health.
 Any ongoing disruption to restful sleep can cause significant health issues and greatly interfere with your quality of life.
 It can also be a sign of an underlying medical condition that needs to be addressed.

-In this blog, Dr. Samit Malhotra, who is board certified in sleep disorders and neurology, will explain more about sleep disorders and when you should see a sleep specialist in Connecticut.
+In this blog, our doctor, who is board certified in sleep disorders and neurology, will explain more about sleep disorders and when you should see a sleep specialist in Connecticut.

 What symptoms warrant a visit to a sleep specialist?

 Everyone may have trouble falling or staying asleep occasionally, but ongoing sleep problems can be a sign of a sleep disorder.
 The following symptoms can warrant a visit to a sleep specialist in CT:

 A sleep specialist in Connecticut can help confirm or rule out the presence of a sleep disorder, and based on the findings, recommend appropriate treatment options.

 What is a sleep disorder?

 A sleep disorder is a disorder occurring exclusively in sleep with the potential of affecting your overall health and quality of life.